 Dan believes that all coworkers should have a place at the table when it comes to business.
 He wants every member of the team who helped create his new product to be able to chime in and be heard during the live demo.

-Instead of lamenting that his team can't fit in front of the same camera while fitting the product in view, Dan once again relies on his capable video conferencing camera.
+Instead of lamenting that his team can't fit in front of the same camera while also fitting the product in view, Dan once again relies on his capable video conferencing camera.
 The complete panorama views from all angles will allow his entire team, the product, and Dan to be in view for all remote participants.

 360-degree functionality allows a culture where no one's presence is excluded, team members don't have to move and fidget the camera to be in view, and meetings are more productive.
 You'll experience the most natural meeting setting besides all getting into a room together.

-Dan also doesn't want his presentation footage to chop off half of the video screen so that no one can discern who or what is going on.
-A wide-angle lens will provide the ability to capture an even better viewing angle for remote meeting participants.
 Narrow-angle lenses typically only allow for 2-3 team members to comfortably fit in view - and that’s if they are squeezed next to each other on the same side of the table.
 A wide-angle lens will allow for more team members to fit in without having to cram side-by-side.

 Sometimes, being able to clearly see all the faces in a meeting isn’t enough.
 Dan's demo generated a lot of interest about his product and he can't tell if the question came from Linda or Emma, who are both in another office.
 To whom should he address his response?